 DMARC stands for Domain-based Message Authentication, Reporting and Conformance.
 DMARC is yet another technology that ISPs and ESPs use to ward off SPAM in addition to SPF and DKIM.

-DMARC is a configuration of a domain record that tells the receiving computer what to do with messages if they are coming from a computer with a different domain compared to the one specified on the “Reply To” field.
+DMARC record is a configuration of a domain record that tells the receiving computer what to do with messages if they are coming from a computer with a different domain compared to the one specified on the “Reply To” field.

 For instance, at we configured our DMARC policies such that if someone else sends an email from their computer (which cannot have our domain), but set the Reply To as: “email@example.com”, then the accepting computer should report this incident to us.